EdwardSJ151/Streamlit_Pokedex/README.md

 <br>

 ## Overview
-  This is a Pokédex webapp made in Streamlit, with a wealth of features which outshines any of the in-game Pokédexes in any of the Pokémon games
+  This is a Pokédex webapp made in Streamlit, with a wealth of features which outshines any of the in-game Pokédexes in any of the Pokémon games.

   This webapp was my introduction to programming and python.
 I wrote the code in my first semester of college.
   You can access the cloud version of the webapp through this link: